acts-project/acts/docs/core/geometry.md

 ### Line surface

-{class}`Acts::LineSurface` is a special kind of surface that depends on a reference direction, typically the unit momentum direction of a particle.
+{class}`Acts::LineSurface` is a special kind of surface that depends on a reference direction, typically the unit momentum direction $\vec d$ of a particle.
 A point in space is considered *on surface* if and only if it coincides with the point of closest approach between the direction vector $\vec d$ and the line direction vector $\vec z$.
 As such, the function {func}`Acts::LineSurface::globalToLocal`